This listing expired on June 20, 2023. Please contact firstname.lastname@example.org for any updated information.

 Stanley L. Walling, Ph.D., R.P.A.

-The Rio Bravo Archaeological Field School provides college-level instruction in archaeological field methodology within a state-of-the-art research project at an ancient Maya commoner site in northwestern Belize.
+The Rio Bravo Archaeology Field School provides college-level instruction in archaeological field methodology within a state-of-the-art research project at ancient Maya commoner sites in a previously unexplored tropical forest in northwestern Belize.

-In 2019, teams of veterans, students, and volunteers will rotate between excavation, digital survey mapping, and laboratory activities as they investigate the densely distributed, forest-covered remains of household structures, residential terraces, relic water-control systems, and one of the only known Late Classic-period (A.D.
+In 2023, under the guidance of an experienced archaeological staff, teams of veterans, students, and volunteers will rotate between excavation, digital survey mapping, and laboratory activities as they investigate the densely distributed, forest-covered remains of household structures, residential terraces, relic water-control systems — and one of the only known Late Classic-period (A.D.
 600-850) commoner ballcourts.
-The settlement– mostly consisting of covered mounds under 2m tall– extends for a kilometer along a sloping surface of the 200-foot escarpment.
+A primary theme of the RBAS is the documentation of archaeological evidence of the complexity of the lives of every-day Maya, who likely made up 95% or more of this culture’s population.

 Visit our website for more!